Carole Freeman (artist)

-Carole Freeman is a Canadian American contemporary figurative artist known for portraits and paintings of cultural, social, political, and personal significance.
-Freeman works in drawing, painting, and photography.
+Carole Freeman is a Canadian American contemporary figurative artist known for expressive realist portraits and narrative paintings characterized by psychological depth, empathy, and close observation.
+Freeman works in drawing, painting, printmaking and photography.

 Early life and education

 Freeman was born in St. Boniface, Manitoba in 1954, as the youngest of two brothers and three step-sisters.

 Between 1973 and 1977, Freeman studied at the University of Manitoba School of Visual Arts in Winnipeg, Manitoba, her main mentor being Canadian painter Ivan Eyre.
 She graduated with a Bachelor of Fine Arts Degree Honors.

-She continued postgraduate studies at the School of Painting, Royal College of Art in London, England, earning a Master of Arts Degree in 1980, which expanded her artistic practice while rubbing shoulders with art world figures such as Roberto Matta, James Rosenquist, Ernst Gombrich, John Golding, and tutors Peter de Francia, and Ken Kiff.
+She continued postgraduate studies at the School of Painting, Royal College of Art in London, England, earning a Master of Arts Degree in 1980.
+This period expanded her artistic practice and exposed her to art world figures such as Roberto Matta, James Rosenquist, Ernst Gombrich, John Golding, and tutors Peter de Francia, and Ken Kiff.

-Freeman later obtained a second Bachelor Degree in Education from the University of Toronto in 1991.
+Freeman later obtained a Bachelor Degree in Education from the University of Toronto in 1991.